Zion Health Share Review – Our Experience Over Five Years

 Fast Payment

 It is very fast to get payments processed with Zion.
-This was a very pleasant change from CHM, where it would take 90-120 days.
-I think the longest it has taken Zion was a week, maybe two.
+This was a very pleasant change from Christian Healthcare Ministries (with whom we were previously), where it would take 90-120 days.

 Easy to Submit Documents

 Zion has done a good job of making their online portal easy to navigate and upload documents.
-With that said, there are a few times I am 99.99% positive I submitted a bill that actually never got uploaded, which is frustrating.
+That said, there are a few times I am 99.99% sure I submitted a bill that never got uploaded, which is frustrating.
+This is what I ran into with my pregnancy.
+I had a lot of bills toward the end, and I suspect things just got a little overloaded in my portal.

 Affordable